migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

+2024-06-16 Sun: Continuation of future's course plus helping Theo fill out forms for Magic Square to list Swap and Lend.

 2024-06-15 Sat: Continuation of futures course.

 2024-06-14 Fri: [Harmony one community update](https://www.harmony.one/), designing the thumbnail of TGI-3 and trimming on Youtube.
 Continution of futures course and edits to ONE Bot homepage.